Paulsky/tax-switch/README.txt

 Some WooCommerce Blocks are not fully compatible with this plugin as they do not use standard WooCommerce filters for price display.
 This is a known limitation of WooCommerce Blocks and not specific to this plugin.
 You can fix this by using WooCommerce shortcodes instead of the WooCommerce Blocks.

+= Why do prices stay the same after switching? =

+Sometimes prices may not appear to change when toggled.
+This is often related to WooCommerce tax settings.
+If possible, select 'Shop based' in WooCommerce → Settings → Tax → "Calculate tax based on".
+Otherwise, WooCommerce requires a billing/shipping address to calculate taxes, which is typically only available after login or during checkout.

 == Changelog ==
 = 1.4.0 =
 * Added shortcode generator